Deep combinatorial optimisation for optimal stopping time problems : application to swing options pricing: Introduction

-\paragraph*{Main results} Our approach follows the spirit of \cite{fecamp2019risk}: one directly parameterises the optimal policy by a neural network and maximises the objective function.
-We propose an algorithm using reinforcement learning as in \cite{bello2016neural} in order to solve optimal stopping times problem as an combinatorial optimisation problem.
-While \cite{bello2016neural} considers deterministic optimisation problem, the framework of this article is stochastic and involves a dynamic in time of the state process, with discrete decisions at each time step.
-Compared to the papers referenced above our approach presents the many advantages as it \begin{itemize} \item can solve multiple optimal stopping time problems; \item is independent from the dynamic of $X$; \item allows to add in a flexible way any constraint on the stopping times; \item can then be associated with the one of \cite{fecamp2019risk} considering continuous actions in order to solve stochastic impulse control problems, combining discrete and continuous controls; \item is able to choose any risk criteria to optimise even if it is not possible to derive a dynamic programming equation, see \cite{fecamp2019risk} where hedging is done under an asymmetric risk criteria. \end{itemize}
+\paragraph*{Main results} Our approach follows the spirit of \cite{fecamp2019risk} and \cite{becker19b}: one directly parameterises the optimal policy by a neural network and maximises the objective function moving forward.
+We propose an algorithm using reinforcement learning in order to solve optimal stopping times problem seen as an combinatorial optimisation problem.
+Note that solving combinatorial optimisation problems with neural networks have been considered in \cite{bello2016neural} in a deterministic framework without dynamics on the state process.
+The stochastic optimization framework considered in this paper is described in Section \ref{sec:optimalstopping}.